CristhianMotoche/cristhianmotoche.github.io/posts/2019-05-28-creating-a-new-post.md

 ---
-title: Things to create a new post.
+title: Steps to create a new post.
 What a bummer!
 date: 2019-05-28 00:00:00
 tags: en, things
 description: As a programmer, I know that I need to automate this.
 ---

-Currently, this is the process that I do to create a new post:
+Currently, this is the process that I follow to create a new post:

 <img src="/images/create-new-blog/create-new-blog.gif" alt="drawing" width="1000"/>